Hanoi, the capital of Vietnam, is known for its centuries-old architecture and a

 Going Home ...

-Our drive was waiting for us when we got back to the Tuan Chau Harbor to take
+Our driver was waiting for us when we got back to the Tuan Chau Harbor to take

-us to the Hanoi Noi Bai International Airport to fly back to Taiwan (yes, it's
+us to the Hanoi Noi Bai International Airport to fly back to Taiwan where we

 northern Vietnam for both nature and culture lovers.